 We then took a walkway raised over a green hillside with pink and white dok kra jiao hovering gracefully over the grass.
 Resembling lotuses and tulips, these blossoms are considered by Thais to be among the most beautiful flowers in a country where countless types of blossoms thrive.

 Further down the hill, we strayed off the main path to soak up the scenery at a pond rimmed by breathtaking pink-green hillside.
 The sun emerged from behind a cloud.
 Streams of water trickled over rocks as the flowers swayed ever so slightly in the breeze.

 We then made our way towards the western part of the park to check out a cluster of the large, oddly shaped rock formations that give the park its name (pa hin ngam translates as “forest of beautiful stones”).
 Wind and water have thinned the bases of the rocks over time causing a “lollypop effect” with narrow bases and fat tops.
 A local legend tells how the stones are embodiments of angry terrestrial spirits jutting forth from the ground.
 To us, the rocks exemplified the artistic quality of mother nature.

 Pa Hin Ngam National Park is located in the southwest corner of Chaiyaphum province, near the borders of Lopburi, Petchabun, and Nakhon Ratchasima provinces.
-It’s less than a two-hour drive from Chaiyaphum town, and just over two hours from Nakhon Ratchasima, Pak Chong or Lopburi.
-The park is deep in a rural area well away from any bus routes, so private transport is needed (you could rent a motorbike, car, or car/driver from any of the larger destinations mentioned above).
+It’s less than a two-hour drive from Chaiyaphum town, and just over two hours from Nakhon Ratchasima, Khao Yai or Lopburi.
+Come on a weekday to avoid the flower-peeping crowds.
+A few small resorts and restaurants are found near the park's gate, and tents may be rented for use at a campground near the welcome centre.